21 Tax Write-Offs for Railroad Contractors

 Any required training on safety protocols can be written off.

-Write off the protective gear, like goggles and gloves, you wear while performing electrical work.
+Write off the protective gear, like goggles and gloves, you wear on the job.

-Continuing education class required to keep your job are fully deductible.
+Continuing education classes required to keep your job are fully deductible.

 You don't need to drive your car every day for work to claim related car expenses.
 Even the odd trip downtown to pick up necessary supplies, or a drive between job sites, counts.